 For those who want to take their academic study to the next level, you can also search for postgraduate courses in nuclear energy-related subjects.

-These are available in a variety of subjects such as nuclear safety, nuclear physics, nuclear decommissioning and waste management, and nuclear engineering.
+These courses are available in subjects such as nuclear safety, nuclear physics, nuclear decommissioning and waste management, and nuclear engineering.

 Find out more